-This section is focused on compare between Sliding Mode Controller (SMC), Fuzzy Sliding Mode Controller (FSMC) and mathematical error-based tuning Sliding Mode Controller (MTSMC).
+This part is focused on compare between Sliding Mode Controller (SMC) and baseline errorbased tuning Sliding Mode Controller (LTSMC).
 These controllers were tested by step responses.
 In this simulation, to control position of PUMA robot manipulator the first, second, and third joints are moved from home to final position without and with external disturbance.
-The simulation was implemented in Matlab/Simulink environment. trajectory performance, torque performance, disturbance rejection, steady state error and RMS error are compared in these controllers.
-These systems are tested by band limited white noise with a predefined 10%, 20% and 40% of relative to the input signal amplitude.
+The simulation was implemented in Matlab/Simulink environment.

+Trajectory performance, torque performance, disturbance rejection, steady state error and RMS error are compared in these controllers.
+These systems are tested by band limited white noise with a predefined 40% of relative to the input signal amplitude.
 This type of noise is used to external disturbance in continuous and hybrid systems and applied to nonlinear dynamic of these controllers.